dferber90/jsdom-screenshot/README.md

 When set to `true`, `jsdom-screenshot` will wait until the network becomes idle (all resources are loaded) before taking a screenshot.
 You can use this to ensure that all resources are loaded before the screenshot is taken.

 It is disabled by default as it adds roughly one second to each screenshot.
 Use it wisely to avoid slowing down tests unnecessarily.
-You can mock requests using [`options.requestInterception`](#-optionsrequestinterception-).
+You can mock requests using [`options.intercept`](#-optionsintercept-).

-#### `options.requestInterception`
+#### `options.intercept`

 When provided, `puppeteer`'s request interception will be enabled.
 The provided function will be called with the intercepted request.